 - Real estate investment company NBG Pangaea, formerly known as MIG Real Estate SA, has signed a franchise agreement with Marriott International for the operation of a property in the city of Patras under the Moxy hotel brand.
 The property formerly housed the Moreas hotel, which was in operation until the mid-80’ies.

 - The Hellenic Republic Asset Development Fund launched an electronic tender of the sale of the 3-star Iniohos Hotel.
 The 134-room property is located near Omonia Sq in the centre of Athens and has a total size of 6,048 sqm comprising of 2 basements, a ground floor, mezzanine, 9 upper floors and a rooftop space.
 The deadline of the tender is on 31st of October.

 - The owning company of the Costa Navarino resort in the southwestern Peloponnese, Temes SA, has announced an expansion plan consisting of two new 5-star hotels and villas.
 Total investment is estimated at € 250 M.

-1 The international arrivals statistics are based on SETE calculations compiling the data from 13 major airports of Greece, representing 95% of foreigners' arrivals by plane in Greece and 72% of total foreigners' arrivals.
-Thessaloniki airport does not distinguish between arrivals of Greeks and foreigners.
+1 The international arrivals statistics are based on SETE calculations compiling the data from 19 major airports of Greece, representing 95% of foreigners' arrivals by plane in Greece and 63% of total foreigners' arrivals.
+With the exception of Athens airports do not distinguish between arrivals of Greeks and foreigners.

 2 RevPAR : Revenue per Available Room; for Greek resorts, calculations are based on TRevPAR (i.e. Total RevPAR).